echoCTF/echoCTF.RED/docs/VPN-SERVER.md

 ![echoCTF.RED docker-compose topology](/docs/assets/docker-compose-topology.png?raw=true&1)

+Before you start ensure you have the db server up and running as the VPN needs to connect to the database server to operate.

 The following network details will be used throughout this guide
 * vpn server egress interface: `em0`
 * vpn server egress address: `172.26.0.1`